Skip to main content

 Status changes made via MCP fire the same Slack, Discord, email, and webhook channels that a human edit would.

-Once the server is connected, a single prompt can span NightOwl data and your codebase:
+Once both servers are connected, a single prompt can span NightOwl data, your codebase, and team operations:

 > What are the top three open exceptions in production,